Chicago Property Damage Attorney

 If you are involved in an auto or other motor vehicle accident, you likely suffered some form of property damage.
 That could include damage to your vehicle, damage to personal items like your iPhone or GPS, and you will also be forced to pay for a replacement vehicle while your vehicle is being repaired.
 To obtain help, call an Illinois Accident Lawyer today or continue reading below.

 The most common claim is for the damage to your vehicle.
 Each type of accident is different and raises a different type of issue.
 If you were hit in your car, there might be damage to your bumper that can’t be seen by an auto insurance appraiser without taking the bumper off.
 Perhaps you got hit on a $5,000.00 road bicycle.
 If the bike has a carbon fiber frame, it may require an x-ray to determine if it is cracked.
 If you were on a motorcycle, you may have many aftermarket parts on the bike.
-As a property damage attorney, I have seen nearly every issue that can arise.
+As a property damage attorney in Chicago, I have seen nearly every issue that can arise.

 Common property damage issues